TachLaif/wahl-o-selfie-v1/README.md

         img = Image.new(mode = 'RGB', size = (w, h + 455), color="white")
     img_w, img_h = img.size
     img.paste(pil_image, (round((img_w - w) / 2), 0))
-    diagram = Image.open('diagram.png')
+    graph = Image.open('graph.png')
-    img.paste(diagram, (round((img_w - 653) / 2), h))
+    img.paste(graph, (round((img_w - 653) / 2), h))
     img.save('result.jpg')
 ```

-This code handles generating a diagram with all the percentage values for each party and formatting it so that every bar graph has the right color corresponding to the party it is associated with, printing the corresponding party names besides each graph and putting additional text above and below the bar graph.
+This code handles generating a graph with all the percentage values for each party and formatting it so that every bar graph has the right color corresponding to the party it is associated with, printing the corresponding party names besides each graph and putting additional text above and below the bar graph.
 Furthermore, there is some code which handles what should happen if the testimage is thinner or thicker than the bar graph, so that the graph is always centered.

 <img src="https://user-images.githubusercontent.com/104715363/198905504-7fbf4d19-bd1e-4d67-977b-6e6554b19f44.jpg" width="512">